frederico-klein/tmux_launch/README.md

 I haven't tested it almost at all: it worked once and i decided to commit it.

 It also opens like a lot of unnecessary panes currently.
 I gotta improve that.

+## Usage

+You have to first source the scripts/register_tmux.bash like:

+    $ source scripts/register_tmux.bash

+And add either the scripts directory or the /catkin_ws/devel/lib directory to your path like:

+    $ export PATH=$PATH:/catkin_ws/devel/lib

+Then if you type tmux_launch, it should autocomplete like roslaunch.